(Click image to read blog)

 If a dog bite occurs, it is vital that the injured party immediately seek any necessary medical attention.
 Severe dog bites can involve serious injuries and may require extensive medical care, including surgery and plastic surgery to address scars, disfiguring injuries, and deep wounds.
 In addition, animal attacks can oftentimes disrupt muscle functioning and require long and hard physical therapy.
 Many victims, especially children, also experience emotional distress and post traumatic stress disorder after suffering a vicious animal attack.

-If you or a loved one has suffered an animal attack by someone else’s animal, please contact the Virginia Dog Bite Lawyers of MartinWren, P.C., either Jonathan T. Wren or Robert E. Byrne, Jr., at (434) 817-3100, or Kirk D. Becchi at (540) 437-1243.
+If you or a loved one has suffered an animal attack by someone else’s animal, please contact the Virginia Dog Bite Lawyers of MartinWren, P.C., Jonathan T. Wren, Robert E. Byrne, Jr., or Kirk D. Becchi.
 We offer free consultations and case evaluations for dog bite and animal attack cases.
 We will be happy to meet with you at your home or at the hospital, even on weekends or evenings.

 You will not owe any legal fees unless we recover money for you.